-Environmental Health Sewage Program is incorporating private sewage systems throughout the county into our Operation and Maintenance (O&M) program.
-The O&M Program is a service we provide property owners to inspect their onsite septic system either on a 1 year, 5 year or 10-year rotation based on the complexity of the system.
-This inspection is performed to ensure the system is operating properly, not malfunctioning and not creating a public health nuisance.
+The Environmental Health Sewage and Water Program includes the inspection of new and existing private water and private sewage systems, as well as the Operation & Maintenance (O&M) program.
+Through the O&M program, we inspect onsite septic systems on a 1-year, 5-year, or 10-year rotation based on the system's complexity.
+These inspections are performed to ensure the septic system is operating properly and do not pose a threat to public health.